 - Diagnosis of Pediatric cholecystitis

 - Management of Pediatric cholecystitis

 Definition of Pediatric cholecystitis

 Cholecystitis refers to inflammation of the gallbladder.
-Compared to adults; pediatric cholecystitis is rather seldom encountered.
-There are subtle differences in the anatomical and pathological features of this disease between adults and children; once again reiterating the fact that children are not small adults.
+Pediatric cholecystitis is rare.
+There are subtle differences in the anatomic and pathologic features of the disease between adults and children.

-Extensive, dedicated research is yet to be carried out to discern confidently the clinicopathological features and to establish the best treatment options.
-The differences thus noticed can be tabulated as below:
+Extensive, dedicated research has not yet been conducted to discern the clinicopathologic features of the disease and establish the best treatment options.
+The differences between adult and pediatric cholecystitis can be tabulated as below: